Synchronizability of Communicating Finite State Machines is not Decidable: The case of oriented rings

 \section{The case of oriented rings}

 In the previous section we established the undecidability of synchronizability for systems with (at least) three peers.
 In this section, we show that this result is tight, in the sense that synchronizability is decidable if $G_M$ is an oriented ring, in particular if the system involves two peers only.
 This relies on the fact that 1-synchronizability implies synchronizability for such systems. \ificalp This property is highly non-trivial, and below we only sketch the main steps of the proof, identifying when the hypothesis on the ring topology becomes necessary. \else In order to show this result, we first establish some confluence properties on traces for arbitrary topologies.
 With the help of this confluence properties, we can state a trace normalization property that is similar to the one that was used in~\cite{BasuBO12} and for half-duplex systems~\cite{CeceF05}.
-This trace normalization property implies that $1$-synchronizable systems on oriented rings have no unspecified receptions nor orphan messages, and their reachability set is channel-recognizable.
+This trace normalization property implies that $1$-synchronizable systems on oriented rings have no unspecified receptions\footnote{An unspecified reception occurs when a process $P$ is in a receiving state, some messages awaits for $P$ receiving them, but they are not the ones that $P$ may dequeue.
+See~\cite{CeceF05} for formal definitions.}, and their reachability set is channel-recognizable.
 Finally, this trace normalization property leads to a proof that $1$-synchronizability implies synchronizability when $G_M$ is an oriented ring. \fi

 \ificalp The starting point is a confluence property on arbitrary $1$-synchronizable systems.

 \else